lenincompres/domify/README.md

 console.log(thing.elem);
 ```
-You may specify that the value is numeric by setting the *_numeric* property to *true*.
+You may specify that the bind value is numeric by setting the *_numeric* property to *true*.
 * An *onvalue* handler is called everytime the value changes.

 ```javascript